General (scope, criteria, time limits)

 A regular interview for the lodging of the asylum application takes place at the Immigration Office.
 Although there is no explicit legal obligation to enquire specifically and proactively about potential new elements in case of a subsequent asylum application or about conditions which oppose a Dublin transfer, the officer at the Immigration Office is explicitly obliged under the Royal Decree on Immigration Office Procedure to take into consideration all elements concerning those two aspects, even if they are invoked only after the interview.

-An appeal against an inadmissibility decision must be lodged within 10 days, or 5 days in the case of a subsequent application in detention.
+An appeal against an inadmissibility decision must be lodged within 10 days, or 5 days in the case of a subsequent application by an applicant being detained in a specific place in view of his or her removal from the territory (a place as described in art.
+74/8 and 74/9 of the Aliens act).
 The appeal has automatic suspensive effect, with the exception of some cases concerning Subsequent Applications.

 The CALL shall decide on the application within 2 months, under “full judicial review” (plein contentieux).

 In first instance procedures leading to inadmissibility decisions as well as in the appeal procedures, the general provisions on the right and access to free legal assistance apply.
-Challenges identified in the provision of legal assistance during the regular procedure also apply to the admissibility procedure (see section on Regular Procedure: Legal Assistance).
-In practice, much fewer procedural interventions by lawyers, in appeals or otherwise, take place in these specific cases
+Challenges identified in the provision of legal assistance during the regular procedure also apply to the admissibility procedure (see section on Regular Procedure).
+During some admissibility procedures – like for example the procedure following a subsequent application for international protection – applicants often do not have the right to reception in a centre and stay at a private address (for example with family, friends or solidary citizens).
+This situation makes it more difficult to qualify for free legal assistance (see Regular procedure).
+In practice, much fewer procedural interventions by lawyers, in appeals or otherwise, take place in these specific cases.

 Note that this ground is not foreseen in Article 33(2) recast Asylum Procedures Directive.